 \subsection{Evaluation on the Mip-NeRF 360 Dataset}

 To test the performance of our method on real-world data, we evaluate our method and perform comparisons on the Mip-NeRF 360 Dataset~\cite{mipnerf360}.
-Due to our limited computational resources, we cannot perform training on all resolutions in the dataset.
-Therefore, we preprocess the full-resolution images into three downsampled scales (\(\nicefrac{1}{8}\), \(\nicefrac{1}{16}\), and \(\nicefrac{1}{32}\)) and conduct multi-scale training and testing.
-The qualitative and quantitative experimental results are shown in Figure~\ref{fig:369cmp} and Table~\ref{tab:multi_360}, respectively.
+Due to the high resolution of images in the 360 Dataset and the need to perform multiscale training, we conduct multiscale training and testing on three downsampled scales (\(\nicefrac{1}{8}\), \(\nicefrac{1}{16}\), and \(\nicefrac{1}{32}\)) to reduce the VRAM consumption.
+The qualitative and quantitative experimental results are shown in Figure~\ref{fig:369cmp} and Table~\ref{tab:multi_360}.
 As shown in Table~\ref{tab:multi_360}, our method achieves SOTA performance across nearly all metrics at different resolutions.